 If you lose the lawsuit, you will then be responsible for paying damages to the patent owner along with the potential for treble damages and attorney fees.

 “These [patent] lawsuits are also about limiting competitor options.
 By suing, you lay down your territory, limit options and send a clear message that ‘we will sue you’ if you come too close to our technology”, says Lawrence G. Hrebiniak, a management professor at Wharton.

-Further, these lawsuits distract competitors, drain capital and potentially derail product plans – all of which could be devastating to younger companies without adequate resources.
+Further, these lawsuits distract competitors.
+They also drain capital and potentially derail product plans.
+This all could be damaging to younger companies without adequate resources.

 How to defend a Patent Infringement lawsuit?